 You have three good choices for leaving the airport.
 Budget and time will factor into your decision.

 The Canada Line This is a rapid transit line that links the airport to downtown in 28 minutes for a very reasonable sum.
-You can purchase a day pass (the least expensive thing to do) for $9 at the 7-Eleven or Pharmasave on Level 1 arrivals.
+You can purchase a day pass (the least expensive thing to do) for $11.25 at the 7-Eleven or Pharmasave on Level 1 arrivals.
+There is also a VYR Airport AddFare of $5 when you leave the airport but not going to the airport.

 Renting a car is a surprisingly realistic choice if you want the ultimate in flexibility at a reasonable price.
 It’s not recommended if you have only a few hours to spare but if you have upwards of 6 hours you can cover a lot of territory and enjoy some of the offerings on the north shore of the city too.
 Alamo, Avis, Budget, Dollar, Hertz, National and Thrifty can be found at the parkade, a short walk across the street and down one level from baggage.